-The 2017 May Contest centered on Youthful Shoomers – those we teach and those who have taught us.
+The Great Morel has always understood the importance and value of sharing the morel hunting experience with others.
+Those we teach and those who’ve taught us are what leaves us with invaluable memories etched in our minds.
+It is those memories of those who taught us and impacted our love for hunting morels that make it our duty to teach others.
 Over the years The Great Morel has received lots of heartwarming stories and photos from fellow morel hunters about teaching the youth to hunt.
 Many have shared their own memories of being a youngster and hunting morels.
 Years ago someone wrote to The Great Morel:

 This was great quality time we spent together.